The Doyle Collection (“Doyle”, “we” or “us”) is committed to protecting and respecting your privacy.

 To determine the appropriate retention period for personal data, we consider the amount, nature, and sensitivity of the personal data, the potential risk of harm from unauthorised use or disclosure of your personal data, the purposes for which we process your personal data and whether we can achieve those purposes through other means, and the applicable legal requirements.

-By law we have to keep basic information about our customers (including contact, identity, financial and transaction data) for seven years after the transaction in question.
+By law we have to keep basic information about our customers (including contact, identity, financial and transaction data) for current year plus six years after the transaction in question.
 We also need to keep information for that period to be able to deal with any dispute.

 Cookie usage and storage